 “MARK!
 WATCH OUT!”

 Being the calm, soothing wife that I am, I asked, “What is WRONG with you?
-Just because everyone else here in Asia seems to drive like a mad man doesn’t mean that you can.
+Just because everyone else here in Asia seems to drive crazy doesn’t mean that you can.
 Can’t you SEE????”

 His negative answer surprised me.
 “Not really.
-I seem to be loosing my peripheral vision.”
+I seem to be losing my peripheral vision.”

-As you might expect, It is difficult to balance a convex lens on a cone shaped cornea.
-Every time the optometrist placed a contact lens on Mark’s eye, his eye would spit it across the room.
+As you might expect, it isn’t easy to balance a convex lens on a cone-shaped cornea.
+Every time the optometrist fitting a contact lens on him, Mark’s eye spit it across the room.

-Thus began a year and a half journey.
-We packed up our Taichung apartment, flew back to Texas and Mark was put on the cornea waiting list.
-The sobering fact is that someone else must pass away before a transplant can be harvested.
+Thus began our 18-month journey.
+We packed up our Taichung apartment, flew back to Texas, and added Mark’s name on a cornea waiting list.
+We sobered to realize that someone must pass away to harvest a transplanted organ.

-But when he begins his trek in the shadows, he no longer speaks about the Lord, but directly to Him.
+But when his trek in the shadows begins, he no longer speaks about the Lord, but directly to Him.

 “You are with me.”

 There is a big difference in talking about someone and talking directly to him.
 Walking through the shadows stimulates not only our fear but also the desire to know the One Who has the power of light.
 We are not to look for hope in our situation, but in the One Who is there with us.
 When His Presence satisfies, even the darkest shadows hold no fear.

 “Father, here in my weakness, reveal Yourself personally.
 Rivet my eyes upon Your reality, no matter how dark my experience.
 I no longer hope for my situation to change, but I hope solely in You.
 Grant me vision to see You daily and the strength to do another day because whether or not I see you clearly, You are with me.”